GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

 And Acquired (Cain) said to He-Who-Is (YHWH),
 "Great is my twisting, from lifting-up.
 Behold, you have banished me this day, from over the face of the earth;
-and from your face I will be hidden;
+and from your faces I will be hidden;
 and I will be wandering and fugitive in the land;
 and it will be all finding me will kill me."